juliencombattelli/env-config/design.md

 * EC generic workflow:
 start -> fetch -> install -> configure -> complete
-Some recipes might use other workflows (including compilation steps) depending on the needs
+Some recipes might use other workflows (including compilation steps) depending on the needs.
+Tasks start and complete are defined in the base class but should not be overridden.
+Ideally they should be marked noexec but since they are using pre/postfuncs it would inhibit those callbacks too...

 ## Recipes